 Professor Roland chaired the Primary Care Workforce Commission, and subsequently worked to ensure the Commission’s 38 recommendations were heard by key stakeholders.
 To learn more, see his case study.

-Dr Julian Huppert is the former Member of Parliament for Cambridge, and now a University Lecturer at the University of Cambridge.
+Dr Julian Huppert is the former Member of Parliament for Cambridge, and now Director of the Intellectual Forum at Jesus College, Cambridge.
 As an MP, he focused on a wide range of issues, from civil liberties to the environment.
 Prior to his election to Parliament, he was a researcher in bioinformatics and genomics, and Deputy Director of the Centre for Scientific Computing at the University of Cambridge.
-He also set up a small award-winning biotech company.